Ivan Aleksandrovich Kozlov

 Where are you from?

-I’m from Kineshma, Russia, it is the second biggest city in the state.
+I’m from Kineshma, Russia.
+It is the second biggest city in the state.
 I was born and raised there until I was 17.
 In Kindergarten and high school, I skipped grades.
-I had a huge turn of events when they merged our classes in 8th grade, after that I went from a nerd to a cool nerd.
+When they merged our classes in 8th grade I had a huge turn of events.
+After that, I went from a nerd to a cool nerd.
 My teacher who taught computer science was a role model and introduced me to programming.
-When I was 14 she suggested I do extra classes, and my journey to become a programmer started.
-I went to a couple of olympiads, I won the city ones but took second place in the state, I am really competitive so I was disappointed about that.
-I moved to the state capital to go to the university.
+When I was 14 she suggested I take extra classes, and my journey to become a programmer started.
+I went to a couple of olympiads, I won the city ones but took second place in the state.
+I am really competitive so I was disappointed about that.
+When I went to university I moved to the state capital.
 It took me 4 years to complete my degree.
-In high school, I was really socially involved, but at university, I decided to work, so I got a job as a waiter and did that for five years.
+In high school, I was really involved socially.
+But at university, I decided to work.
+So I got a job as a waiter and did that for five years.

 What did you do before 42?

 I actually met my best friend at the restaurant I was working in, and she told me about a work and travel program.
-I never traveled before much, so the only time I was abroad was when I was 11 and went to the Czech Republic.
-She said I should just try it out, her husband was in this program before and gave me advice and guidance.
+Before that, I never traveled much.
+The only time I was abroad was when I was 11 and went to the Czech Republic.
+She said I should just try it out.
+Her husband was in this program before and gave me advice and guidance.
 I was excited to go to the U.S. but I didn’t know English very well.
 I watched the show Friends but it took me 1.5 hours per episode to watch because I was trying to understand what they were saying.
 No one understood me at first, I was shy about my accent.
-First I went to NYC, which is a place I always wanted to visit, and I took a bus to DC to save money.
+First I went to NYC, which is a place I always wanted to visit.
+Then I took a bus to DC to save money.
 After that, I ended up working in Avon, North Carolina, which is on Hatteras Island.
 I was on a J1 visa, which is a tourist visa but allows you to work as long as you have authorization.
-I worked in a grocery store, ice cream store, Subway and a bakery, but the bakery was hard because I had to wake up at 4 am.
+I worked in a grocery store, ice cream store, Subway, and a bakery.
+The bakery was hard because I had to wake up at 4 am.
 You can stay up to 4 months during the summer (April-September) and you have 1 month (on status) to travel.
-I was here May-August than I stayed an additional month on that island, it was really cool and is really different from all the other places I have been in the U.S. The island actually felt like its own country.
-I was still studying at my university, I already had a job as a developer in Russia when I applied for my second J1, and I took a paid vacation.
+I was here May-August than I stayed an additional month on that island.
+It was really cool and is really different from all the other places I have been in the U.S. The island actually felt like its own country.
+During that time I was still studying at my university.
+I already had a job as a developer in Russia when I applied for my second J1, and I took a paid vacation.
 I came back and I was working in Russia as a software engineer.
-At this point, I was asked a lot about the U.S, from friends because they knew I spent some time there.
+At this point, I was asked a lot about the U.S because friends knew I spent some time there.

 Did you have any programming experience before 42?